logan-connolly/cmk-ctl/docs/concepts/check_plugin.md

 ```

 **Note:** by initializing a check plugin with the v2 architecture, an external developer will follow best practices, and will be onboarded more quickly with check plugin development.

+Just like the source code, site-less tests for the base functionality will also be generated.
+This is important for verifying the parsing, checking, etc. when the developer makes changes to the plugin.
+It is important that the tests are site-less because plugin development should not rely on a running checkmk instance.

 ### release